aeskildsen/mkdocs-wavesurfer/README.md

   - mkdocs-audiotag
   - mkdocs-wavesurfer:
       height: 200
-      wave-color: "#0fcb2bff"
+      wave_color: "#0fcb2bff"
-      progress-color: rgb(0, 100, 0)
+      progress_color: rgb(0, 100, 0)
-      cursor-color: red
+      cursor_color: red
-      cursor-width: 10
+      cursor_width: 10
-      bar-width: 3
-      bar-gap: 1
+      bar_width: 5
+      bar_gap: 2
 ```

 ![Waveform canvas generated with the configuration shown above](./waveform-wavesurfer.png)

+Note:

-You only need to specify the options you want to override, as others will use default values.
-Colors can be specified using hex values, rgb or color names as in CSS.
+- **Defaults:** You only need to specify the options you want to override, as others will use default values.
+- **Colors:** Can be specified using hex values, rgb or color names as in CSS, as shown in the example above.
+- **Case:** We use snake case in `mkdocs.yml` for consistency, as opposed to the wavesurfer.js docs which work with javascript and camel case.

 ### Use with mkdocs-material